DmitryRendov/aws-sandbox-terraform/README.md

 Modules are in `/modules`, roughly divided into two categories: `base` and `site`

 `base` modules are modules that are used by other modules, or modules that are copied from the Internet.
 These are modules that we could conceivably release as open source.
-`site` modules are modules that have AWS Sandbox specific configuration, and are unlikely to be ever released to the public.
+`site` modules are modules that have AWS Sandbox-specific configuration, and are unlikely to ever be released to the public.
 They very likely are a composition of other modules.

 ### Module versioniong ###

 Each module has one or more versions.
-When creating a new version, simply copy the code to the next version directory, and make a PR with changes.
+When creating a new version, simply copy the code to the next version directory and make a PR with changes.
 It is best to make one commit to add the new version with no code changes, and subsequent commits to make changes, so it is easier for code reviewers to see just the differences in a module.

 Breaking changes that require a new version: